MrShadowRIFAT/mount_ftp_bd_Server/README.md

-# 🗂️ Mount FTP BD Server – Windows PowerShell One-Liner by MrShadowRIFAT
+# 🗂️ Mount FTP BD Server

 **Easily mount popular BDIX FTP servers as a Windows drive in just a few clicks!**
 Automated, no manual downloads, with a simple interactive menu.